Human Trafficking

 • Trafficking in human beings is the modern slavery of 21th century and it includes slavery, forced labour, abuse of trust, physical and psychological aggression, violence.

-• Economical aspects of trafficking in human beings imply: huge profits, regional and international networking, illicit circulation of money such as money laundering.
+• Economic aspects of trafficking in human beings imply: huge profits, regional and international networking, illicit circulation of money, such as money laundering.

-• As phenomenon the traffic is generated and sustained by the next factors: spiritual poverty, accentuating poverty of victims, migration, poor educational level, lack of self-confidence, failures in life, adventurous spirit, the desire for quick enrichment, etc.
+• As a phenomenon, the traffic is generated and sustained by the following factors: spiritual poverty, accentuating poverty of victims, migration, poor educational level, lack of self-confidence, failures in life, adventurous spirit, the desire for quick enrichment, etc.

-• From the perspective of social values trafficked persons are reduced to merchandise level; they are gradually dehumanized, suffering traumas sometimes for the entire life.
+• From the perspective of social values, trafficked persons are reduced to a merchandise level; they are gradually dehumanized, suffering traumas sometimes for their entire life.

 • The purpose of traffickers is to carry out criminal activities continually because it generates huge profits for them.